|

 handicrafts silks, art, curios and souvenirs.
 Currently the Night Market

-opens only on the weekends, starting up at about 5:00PM and runs until
+opens from Thursday to Sunday, starting up at about 5:00PM and runs until

 on the riverfront.
 Stop in as you stroll up the riverfront.